Dyamen1411/.github/profile/README.md

 	Projetcs I have done at <img height="25px" src="./assets/42-lehavre-logo.svg" style="vertical-align: bottom;"/>
 </h2>

-I have a [dedicated page](https://www.github.com/42-amassias) for all my 42 projects.
+I have a [dedicated page](https://www.github.com/42-amassias) for all my 42 projects and their explanation.

 ---